 From Hobbiton to Fiordland: Ram's Thrillophilia Review of a New Zealand Trip

-Our First Day in New Zealand
+Their First Day in New Zealand

 The first stop was Albert Park.
-I didn’t expect to be so impressed by a simple park, but the lush greenery and the old trees had a calming effect.
-We found a spot under a massive tree and just sat there for a while, taking in the peaceful surroundings.
-Yash, of course, wasn’t content with just relaxing.
-“Race you to the top of that hill!” he shouted, pointing to the War Memorial Museum in the distance.
-It was a challenge I couldn’t refuse.
-We dashed across the park like kids, laughing all the way.
+Ram didn’t expect to be so impressed by a simple park, but the lush greenery and old trees had a calming effect.
+They found a spot under a massive tree and sat there for a while, taking in the peaceful surroundings.

 Hobbits and Hot Springs